-For each visit to your field practicum classroom in which you are directly involved with language development, you will update a timesheet indicating your time with ELLs.
 For a six-week period, write a weekly 1⁄2 page journal entry for each week's time involving language development.
 This journaling will include language awareness comments about your daily interactions and teaching in your field work, diversity strategies for assisting and assessing ELLs' learning, reflections to show your understanding of first and second language acquisition, how ELLs' cultural background is being used as a foundation for language learning and empowerment, and how the diversity strategies have developed.
-You are expected to complete a minimum of 60 field hours with students learning English over the semester.
-These 60 hours are in conjunction with your current Field Practicum.
 The journaling of each week needs to be submitted no later than Saturday of that week.
+(Starts in October - See schedule in Canvas for each journal entry details and due dates.)

-4. Diversity Practices
+6. Diversity Practices